tsavenkov/PIPlanningRest/README.md

 ## APIs
 POST call to solve the solution.
-JSON which represends features, user stories and sprints should be passed in a body
+JSON which represents features, user stories and sprints should be passed in a body

 http://localhost:9090/solve

+http://localhost:9090/solveWithTransform  - transforms output to a Sprint/user stories distribution

 ### JSON data.
 Model 1 contains the oen way how the sprints and user stories can be passed to the rest
 model2 is second option, a bit more simplified, should be more convenient during the PI planning